mishrasarthak10/dsa-project/README.md

 Data Structures and Algorithms project (IT-353).

-It is a C++ project which is written in 2020 by Sarthak Mishra and Sanskar Sogani for Data Structures and Algorithms class.
+It is a C project which is written in 2020 by Sarthak Mishra and Sanskar Sogani for Data Structures and Algorithms class.

 It takes a text file and counts the words in that file and also returns the frequency of each word alphabetically.
 There is more information on Project Report.pdf file.